Assistant or Associate Professor in Immunology

 Department of Pathobiology

-The Department of Pathobiology (vetmed.illinois.edu/path) at the College of Veterinary Medicine, University of Illinois Urbana-Champaign is accepting applications for an Assistant or Associate Professor in Immunology.
-This is a full-time, 9-month, tenure-track position with a major research appointment, with an anticipated start date of August 16, 2021.
+The Department of Pathobiology (vetmed.illinois.edu/path) in the College of Veterinary Medicine, University of Illinois Urbana-Champaign is accepting applications for an Assistant or Associate Professor in Immunology.
+This is a full-time, 9-month, tenure-track position with a major research appointment.
+An anticipated start date is August 16, 2022.
 Salary is commensurate with experience and qualifications.
-Highly competitive start-up packages are available including ample laboratory space.
+A competitive start-up package, including ample laboratory space, is available.

-The successful candidate will have responsibilities in research, teaching and service.
-The candidate must have an exceptional publication record in leading peer-reviewed journals, a well-defined research vision, and will be expected to establish and maintain an innovative, extramurally funded research program, and collaborate within a vibrant community of basic and clinical scientists.
+The candidate must have an exceptional publication record in leading peer-reviewed journals, a well-defined research vision along with teaching experience.
+The candidate will be expected to establish and maintain an innovative, extramurally funded research program, and possess the skills to collaborate within a vibrant community of basic and veterinary clinical scientists.
 Teaching at the graduate and professional level is expected.
 A minor service appointment is required to support the department and larger academic communities.

 The University of Illinois at Urbana-Champaign features state-of-the-art animal care and research facilities, and specialized services available in the Beckman Institute for Advanced Science and Technology (beckman.illinois.edu), Roy J. Carver Biotechnology Center (biotech.illinois.edu), Carl R. Woese Institute for Genomic Biology (igb.illinois.edu), Micro and Nanotechnology Laboratory (mntl.illinois.edu), Cancer Center at Illinois (cancer.illinois.edu) and the National Center for Supercomputing Applications (ncsa.illinois.edu).